 shelf-ready print books servicing compatible with a Purchasing Authority’s library management system;

-management and consolidation services.
+journals subscription management and consolidation services.

-The Framework Agreement does not provide for the purchase of content related technical products or eResources such as (but not limited to) resource discovery services, workflow solutions, horizon scanning products, reference management software/products, examination software/products, A-Z finders.
+The Framework Agreement does not provide for the purchase of content related technical products or eResources such as (but not limited to) resource discovery services, workflow solutions, horizon scanning products, reference management software/products, digital image collections, examination software/products, A-Z finders.

 Content Resources in the following health and social care related subject areas are required, but may include other subject areas: